Vocabularies

 Keep Vocabularies Consistent

-- Use consistent naming conventions (lowercase with hyphens)
+- Use consistent naming conventions (lowercase with underscores)

 - Group related types together